This article is valid for both new plans (purchased on or after June 2, 2026) and legacy Private Email plans (purchased before June 2, 2026).

-If you want to configure Private Email service for your domain which is using our default nameservers (for example: dns1-2.registrar-servers.com) or maybe you`re only using Namecheap`s DNS (Free DNS or Premium DNS) and your domain is registered elsewhere, in this case, you should add Private Email DNS records in your Namecheap account.
+If you want to configure a Private Email service for your domain which is using our default nameservers (for example: dns1-2.registrar-servers.com) or is only using Namecheap DNS (Free DNS or Premium DNS) but your domain is registered elsewhere, you should add Private Email DNS records in your Namecheap account.
 There are two key methods to do this:

-1. Automated setup if you want to use only Private Email service for your domain
+1. Automated setup if you want to use only a Private Email service for your domain

 or

-2. Manual setup if you want to add MX records for multiple email services or to a subdomain.
+2. Manual setup if you want to use multiple email services or to add MX records to a subdomain.

 Automated setup:

-3. Choose the Advanced DNS from the tabs at the top, scroll down to Mail Settings, and choose Private Email from the drop-down menu:
+- Choose Advanced DNS from the tabs at the top, scroll down to Mail Settings, and choose Private Email in the drop-down menu:

-5. Next, we need to set the DKIM record, which is a mandatory entry to ensure outgoing mail works correctly.
+- Next, we need to configure DKIM and strongly recommend configuring a DMARC record as well.
 A DKIM record contains the information about the domain which is published by the domain owner.
 Emails that are signed with DKIM appear more legitimate to recipients and are less likely to end up in the junk or spam folders.
 To set this record, go up to the Host Records section and add the Private Email DKIM record by clicking the Add New Record button.

 NOTE: The DKIM can only be generated after a mailbox has been created.
 More information can be found here.